yunchang-z/ecephys_spike_sorting/README.md

 NOTE: This install needs to be repeated whenenver the virtual environment is rebuilt (e.g. after creating a new clone or download of the repo).

-After completing the install, close the command window and reopen as a normal user (not administrator) to run scripts.
+After completing the install, close the Anaconda window and reopen as a normal user (not administrator) to run scripts.